riyaku936/Portfolio/NHS-Project/README.md

 ## Additonal information
 <ul>
 <li>This was a client based University project
- <li> I as the team leader for my team and I completed it with two other team members
+ <li> I was the team leader for my team and I completed this project with two other team members
   </ul>

 ## Technologies used: